jonas-koeritz/actioncam/README.md

 Supplying no additional command will start streaming a preview video stream to your local system.
 To view the video use the `camera.sdp` file and open it in a compatible player like VLC.
 The stream is a RTP stream sent to Port 5220 on localhost containing H.264 data in preview resolution as AVP Type 99.
+Additionally it is possible to start a crude RTSP-Server that is able to serve a single client.

 ```
+# Start preview streaming via RTP
 actioncam <Camera IP>

+# Start RTSP server and stream preview to connecting
+actioncam rtsp <Camera IP>
 ```

 ### Shooting a still picture